General Course Information

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Describe and explain basic notions of probability and statistics.
+CLO 1 Describe and explain basic approaches to text as data.

-CLO 2 Describe and explain how probability and statistics can be used to illuminate empirical relationships germane to law and legal institutions—or to mislead.
+CLO 2 Describe and explain how quantitative methods for analysing text can be used to illuminate empirical relationships germane to law and legal institutions.

 2.2 LLM and JD Programme Learning Outcomes (PLOs)